Shopify/flash-list/documentation/docs/fundamentals/usage.md

 estimatedListSize?: { height: number; width: number }
 ```

 Estimated visible height and width of the list.
 It is not the scroll content size.
+Defining this prop will enable the list to be rendered immediately.
+Without it, the list first needs to measure its size, leading to a small delay during the first render.

 ### `extraData`